Your July Horoscope Is Here – You're About To Enter A New Era

 Aries Sun & Rising:

 Aries, with your planetary ruler Mars entering Virgo on the 10th, you’re going to feel a drastic change in your mood and priorities.
 Your focus shifts to your health and wellness, after a period of fun and carefreeness.
-When’s the last time you had a health check-up?
+When was the last time you had a health check-up?
 This is the month to get your ducks in a row and tend to your body’s needs, even if you’d rather put it off.
-Prioritize your well-being and you’ll reap the rewards.
+Prioritise your well-being and you’ll reap the rewards.

 With Chiron, the asteroid that represents our inner wounds, beginning its retrograde in your sign on July 23, you’re likely to feel a bit more mellow and introverted during Leo season, and this may initially surprise you and your loved ones.
-The North Node, symbol of our higher destiny, will enter your sign on July 17, and remain there for the next year and a half.
-This month therefore symbolizes the beginning of a cosmic rite of passage of sorts.
+The North Node, a symbol of our higher destiny, will enter your sign on July 17, and remain there for the next year and a half.
+This month, therefore, symbolises the beginning of a cosmic rite of passage of sorts.
 You’re evolving and growing wings.
 But that means that some necessary growing pains may be part of the process.

 Advertisement